 Nature has provided us with many herbs that are effective in treatment of epilepsy.
 The following herbs for epilepsy are known to show positive effects in both children and adults.

 Brahmi (Bacopa monnieri) - This herb is known as the brain booster.
-A teaspoon full of brahmi juice can be taken thrice a day to alleviate the symptoms.
+A teaspoon full of brahmi juice may be taken thrice a day to alleviate the symptoms.

 A case study presented by Rajdip R Rao on ayurvedic management of epilepsy through herbal means, highlights the uses of brahmi for this condition.
 A 24 years old patient was suffering from epileptic seizures, weight gain and fatigue for seven years.
 This patient was administered a number of ayurvedic procedures like panchakarma, oleation and udavartana.
 Besides this internal medicines and nasya with brahmighrita (a polyherbal formulation) were also advised for a month with regular weekly follow-up.
 Marked improvement was observed in the severity of attack, frequency of attack and duration of attack.
 A marked improvement in the quality of life was also observed.

-Vacha (Acorus calamus) – Take finely ground powder of the root of this herb mixed with honey thrice a day, it is also known as mind clarifier.
+Vacha (Acorus calamus) – Finely ground powder of the root of this herb mixed with honey thrice a day, it is also known as mind clarifier.

 Jyotishmati (Celastrus paniculatus Willd) - This herb is used as a brain tonic.
-It sharpens the memory and stimulates intellect.
+It helps to sharpen the memory and stimulates intellect.

 A research presented by Parul Agarwa mentions about many uses of shankhpushpi.
 In Ayurveda this plant is referred to as a brain tonic.
 This plant can improve memory, it is a psychostimulant, a tranquilizer and reduces mental tension.
 The pharmacological studies of the herb have shown varying degree of its hypotensive and tranquilizing effects.
 The herb induces a feeling of calm and peace, good sleep and a relief in anxiety, stress and mental fatigue.
 The herb appears to produce its action by modulation of neurochemistry of the brain.
 The plant improves the balance and vitiation in kapha-vata-pitta doshas.
 With all these properties the herb is very useful for patients suffering from epilepsy.